jeremybytes/async-workshop-nov2020/Labs/Lab02/Lab02-Instructions.md

 }
 ```

 For this test the unit under test is the "ParseData" method.
-The state being tested is that the method is called with both good and bad records "Mixed Data".
+The state being tested is that the method is called with both good and bad records ("Mixed Data").
 The expected result is that the good records are returned.

 3. "Arrange" the first test.